How to put on ptex ankle sleeve (8 Easy Steps)

 Choose the Correct Sleeve Size

-An ankle protector sleeve should be snug but not too tight to block off your blood circulation in order to execute its work properly.
+An ankle protector sleeve should be snug but not too tight to block off your blood circulation to execute its work properly.
 As a result, you should select the appropriate size for your foot.

 Remember to Clean Your Sleeve

-In general, any sleeve without metal components can be washed, while plastic/metal braces can be wiped with a moist cloth.
+Generally, any sleeve without metal components can be washed, while plastic/metal braces can be wiped with a moist cloth.

 Choosing the Correct Shoes